slow braised osso buco

 Slow-Braised Osso Buco

-This Osso Buco is slow-braised in a rich, velvety wine sauce, creating buttery, fork-tender beef shanks with deep, comforting flavors.
+This osso buco recipe is slow-braised in a rich, velvety wine sauce, creating buttery, fork-tender beef shanks with deep, comforting flavors.
 Served over creamy risotto or mashed potatoes, this dish is elegant yet hearty.
 Perfect for a special occasion or a cozy night in.

 • 4 Wagyu Beef Shanks (Osso Buco cut) or Black Angus Osso Buco